openimagingdata/CDEStaging/definitions/MRI_knee/menisci.md

 - Hypoplastic medial meniscus
 - T2 hyperintensity within the medial meniscus
 - Intrasubstance signal abnormality within the medial meniscus
-- Intrasubstance degenerative changes within the medial meniscus (without tear)
+- Intrasubstance degenerative changes within the medial meniscus
-- Degenerative changes within the medial meniscus (without tear)
+- Degenerative changes within the medial meniscus
 - Probable tear of the medial meniscus
 - Non-displaced tear of the medial meniscus
 - Displaced tear of the medial meniscus